KnowEnG/Kubernetes_AWS/cloudformation/README.md

    ![Dropdown to select CloudFormation](https://github.com/KnowEnG/Kubernetes_AWS/raw/master/cloudformation/img/d3a-open_cfn.png)

    In the table of stacks,
-   find and select the one you created in step 2.
+   find and select the one you created in step 2 of the deployment procedure.
 (Note there will be a similarly-named stack labeled `NESTED`.
 Do not delete the `NESTED` stack.
-It will be deleted automatically when you delete the stack you created in step 2.)
+   It will be deleted automatically when you delete the stack you created in step 2 of the deployment procedure.)
 Press the `Actions` button above the table and select `Delete Stack`.
 Follow the on-screen instructions to confirm and complete the deletion.
 You will see the stack's status change to `DELETE_IN_PROGRESS`.
    Refresh the page until the stack no longer appears in the table, which might take 10